How To Grow Chervil Microgreens: Unique Seeds And Flavor

 We have an article that describes watering microgreens in detail.
 You can read that microgreen watering article by clicking this link.

-For the Home Microgreens tray in this chervil microgreen article, we use 1/2-cup of water.
+For the Home Microgreens tray in this chervil microgreen article, we use 1/2 cup of water.

-Home Microgreens is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Home Microgreens participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
 We may earn a small commission from the companies mentioned in this post at no additional cost to you.
 Not all links are connected to affiliate companies.

 How Much Light Do Chervil Microgreens Need?

 What lights to use for microgreens is a tricky subject.
 One that even I am trying to wrap my head around.
-We have been observing microgreens growing under all kinds of lights for years now, and the results are confusing.
+We have been observing microgreens growing under all kinds of lights for years, and the results are confusing.

 We will do an article and podcast on this in the future.

 Here are our suggestions for now.
-But, we reserve the right to change our minds!
+But we reserve the right to change our minds!

 LED shop lights of 20 watts with a Kelvin rating higher than 5,000 (published on all light boxes) will work fine.
 We have multiple microgreen racks that use these Barrina lights